On a double integral of a product of Legendre polynomials

-Note that, for $l \le 2b$, the hypergeometric function in Eq.(\ref{7}) is, in fact, a finite series, because $l/2-b$ and $(l+1)/2-b$ are negative integers when $l$ is even and odd respectively.
-From now on, we consider the cases $l$ even and $l$ odd separately.
+Note that, for $l \le 2n$, the hypergeometric function in Eq.(\ref{7}) is, in fact, a finite series, because $l/2-n$ and $(l+1)/2-n$ are negative integers when $l$ is even and odd respectively.
+Again, we consider the cases $l$ even and $l$ odd separately.

 For $l$ even, using the definition of the Gauss hypergeometic function, we have

 From Eqs. (\ref{7}), (\ref{8}), one obtains